View e-mail address | Add Contact Info to Outlook

 Bridgehead-Nitrogen Fused Heterocyclic Systems

 Heterocycles with a nitrogen atom at the ring fusion exhibit interesting photophysical and biological properties.
-Our laboratory is developing new, concise and low cost strategies to construct otherwise challenging unique bridgehead nitrogen-containing fused heterocyclic scaffolds with the goals of applying these scaffolds in designing tunable organic light emitting diodes (OLEDs), fluorescent DNA probes and topoisomerase inhibitors.
-The syntheses of these N-fused heterocycles involve two sequential intramolecular cyclizations from aza-enyneallenes in the presence of a hydrogen halide generated in situ from a Lewis acid and trace water.
-To our knowledge, there are no direct methods available in the literature for their synthesis and our research group has found a quick way to access these unique and highly complex yet elegant heterocyclic systems with finely tuned electronic and optical properties.
+Our laboratory is developing new, concise and low cost strategies to construct challenging unique bridgehead nitrogen-containing fused heterocyclic scaffolds with the goals of applying these scaffolds in designing tunable organic semiconductors, fluorescent DNA probes and topoisomerase inhibitors.
+The syntheses of these N-fused heterocycles involve two sequential intramolecular cyclizations from hetero-enyneallenes in the presence of a hydrogen halide generated in situ from a Lewis acid and trace water.
+To our knowledge, there are no direct methods available in the literature for their synthesis and our research group has found quick ways to access these unique and highly complex yet elegant heterocyclic systems with finely tuned electronic and optical properties.

 Photoactivated DNA Cleaving Agents